Tiger's Eye at a Glance

 Golden Tiger's Eye

 The classic golden-brown variety with strong chatoyancy.
-The most common and widely available form, carrying the full confidence and courage energy that Tiger's Eye is known for.
+The most common and widely available form.
+It carries the confidence and courage energy Tiger's Eye is known for.

 Blue Tiger's Eye (Hawk's Eye)

 A blue-grey variety representing an earlier stage of the pseudomorphic transformation.
-Carries a calmer, more introspective energy ideal for Third Eye work and reducing stress.
+It has a calmer, more introspective quality that people like for Third Eye work and stress reduction.

 Red Tiger's Eye

 A deep red-brown variety, often created by heat-treating golden Tiger's Eye.
-Carries a more intense, stimulating energy for passion, motivation, and vitality.
+It has a more intense, stimulating quality, associated with passion, motivation, and vitality.

 Notable Origins